Jared Moshe: Early life

-Moshe grew up in Chappaqua, NY.
+Moshe grew up in Chappaqua, New York.
 He is a graduate of Horace Greeley High School and Amherst College.

 Career

-Moshe began his producing career with Kurt Cobain: About a Son, which premiered at the 2006 Toronto Film Festival and was nominated for an Independent Spirit Award.
+Prior to writing and directing, Moshe began his career as a producer on Kurt Cobain: About a Son, which premiered at the 2006 Toronto Film Festival and was nominated for an Independent Spirit Award.
 The film was produced under Moshe's Sidetrack Films banner, a financing and production company.
 Among the other films produced by Moshe at Sidetrack were Low and Behold, which premiered at the 2007 Sundance Film Festival, and Beautiful Losers, which played at the 2008 SXSW Film Festival and 2008 Locarno Film Festival.

 Under his Stick!
 Pictures banner, Moshe executive produced Corman's World: Exploits of a Hollywood Rebel, a feature-length documentary exploring the career of Hollywood director Roger Corman.
 Interviewed celebrities include Robert De Niro, Quentin Tarantino, Jack Nicholson, Martin Scorsese, and Ron Howard, among others.
 The film was shown at the 2011 Sundance Film Festival and the 2011 Cannes Film Festival.
 It was distributed by A&E.

 He also produced Silver Tongues, starring Lee Tergesen and Enid Graham.
 At the 2011 Slamdance Film Festival, Silver Tongues was given the Audience Award for Best Narrative Film, and was also nominated for an Independent Spirit Award.
 The movie was released by Virgil Films.